mohitmilindthakur/fileshare/README.md

 2. Confirmation popup is displayed
 3. On confirming the delete, FE will make an api call to BE
 4. BE will remove the entry from MySQL using Sequalize ORM
-5. On success delete from MySQL, BE will then remove the row from listing
+5. On success delete from MySQL, FE will then remove the row from listing
 6. Using bullmq (job processing queue for node), add deletion of that object from s3 in the files-queue